A Complete Guide on Acrylic Polishing

 1. Polish the Edge

 You can create the highest level of finishing on the edge.
 However, you need to prepare for that.
 If you have an edge that has adequately gone through the mills.
 Then the edge can be polished with no need to sand.
-But if you have a product that you were cutting using a saw-cutter then it needs the following processing.
+But if you are laying an acrylic roofing sheet you might have used a saw-cutter then it needs the following processing.
 Sand the product, run it via the jointers, shapers, routers, edge finish machines.
 Sometimes you may have to hand-scrape the product before polishing.

 Another factor that decides the polishing results is the choice of polishing compound.
 When you utilize mid-range compounds to cut such an operation will provide quite a proper finishing in just a single polishing.